 Additional Costs and Information

-Your bricklaying competence will be assessed in the workplace using evidence to build a portfolio.
 The knowledge element is delivered at our Trowbridge, Chippenham and Salisbury campuses.
 The EPA will be delivered in College.

 If required, Functional Skills will also be delivered as part of the apprenticeship program.
 A mixture of on and off the job training provides a variety of learning opportunities across the whole program.